selkies-project/docker-nvidia-egl-desktop/README.md

 ### Troubleshooting

-#### The container doesn't work.
+#### The container does not work.

 Check that the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is properly configured in the host.
-After that, check the environment variable `NVIDIA_DRIVER_CAPABILITIES` after starting a shell interface inside the container. `NVIDIA_DRIVER_CAPABILITIES` should be set to `all`, or include a comma-separated list of `compute` (requirement for CUDA and OpenCL, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `utility` (requirement for `nvidia-smi` and NVML), `graphics` (requirement for OpenGL and part of the requirement for Vulkan), `video` (required for encoding or decoding videos using NVIDIA GPUs, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `display` (the other requirement for Vulkan), and optionally `compat32` if you use Wine or 32-bit graphics applications.
+After that, check the environment variable `NVIDIA_DRIVER_CAPABILITIES` after starting a shell interface inside the container.

+`NVIDIA_DRIVER_CAPABILITIES` should be set to `all`, or include a comma-separated list of `compute` (requirement for CUDA and OpenCL, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `utility` (requirement for `nvidia-smi` and NVML), `graphics` (requirement for OpenGL and part of the requirement for Vulkan), `video` (required for encoding or decoding videos using NVIDIA GPUs, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `display` (the other requirement for Vulkan), and optionally `compat32` if you use Wine or 32-bit graphics applications.

 If you checked everything here, scroll down.

-#### I want to use a specific GPU for OpenGL rendering when I have multiple GPUs in one container.

-Use the `VGL_DISPLAY` environment variable, but only do so after you understand what it implicates with VirtualGL.
-Valid values are either `egl[n]`, or `/dev/dri/card[n]` only when `--device=/dev/dri` was used for the container (`[n]` is the order of the GPUs, where simply `egl` without the number is the same as `egl0`).
-Note that `docker --gpus 1` means any single GPU, not the GPU device ID of 1.
-Use `docker --gpus '"device=1,2"'` to provision GPUs with device IDs 1 and 2 to the container.
+#### OpenGL does not work for certain applications.

+This is likely an issue with [VirtualGL](https://github.com/VirtualGL/virtualgl), which is used to translate GLX commands to EGL commands and use OpenGL without Xorg.

+Some applications, including research workloads, show this problem.
+This **cannot** be solved by raising an issue here or contacting me.

+First, check that the application works with [docker-nvidia-glx-desktop](https://github.com/ehfd/docker-nvidia-glx-desktop).
+If it works, it is indeed a problem associated with [VirtualGL](https://github.com/VirtualGL/virtualgl).
+If it does not, raise an issue here.
+Second, use the error messages found with verbose mode and search similar issues for your application.
+Third, if there are no similar issues, raise the issue to the repository or contact the maintainers.
+Fourth, if the maintainers request that it should be redirected to [VirtualGL](https://github.com/VirtualGL/virtualgl), raise an issue there after confirming [VirtualGL](https://github.com/VirtualGL/virtualgl) does not have similar issues raised.
+Note that in this case, you may have to wait for a new [VirtualGL](https://github.com/VirtualGL/virtualgl) release and for this repository to use the new release.

 #### Vulkan does not work.

 Make sure that the `NVIDIA_DRIVER_CAPABILITIES` environment variable is set to `all`, or includes both `graphics` and `display`.
 The `display` capability is especially crucial to Vulkan, but the container does start without noticeable issues other than Vulkan without `display`, despite its name.
 AMD and Intel GPUs are not tested and therefore Vulkan is not guaranteed to work.
 A Vulkan ICD file is probably required to be added and related drivers like `mesa-vulkan-drivers` should be installed inside the container.
 People are welcome to share their experiences, however.

+#### I want to use a specific GPU for OpenGL rendering when I have multiple GPUs in one container.

+Use the `VGL_DISPLAY` environment variable, but only do so after you understand what it implicates with VirtualGL.
+Valid values are either `egl[n]`, or `/dev/dri/card[n]` only when `--device=/dev/dri` was used for the container (`[n]` is the order of the GPUs, where simply `egl` without the number is the same as `egl0`).
+Note that `docker --gpus 1` means any single GPU, not the GPU device ID of 1.
+Use `docker --gpus '"device=1,2"'` to provision GPUs with device IDs 1 and 2 to the container.

 ---
 This project involved a collaboration effort with members of the [Selkies Project](https://github.com/selkies-project), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
 Commercial support for this container is available with [itopia Spaces](https://itopiaspaces.com).